Exploring the Great Lakes: A Geographic Deep Dive

 -

 Interconnectedness: The interconnectedness of the lakes is crucial for maintaining the overall ecological balance and for navigation.
-Canals and locks, such as the Welland Canal, enable ships to bypass the Niagara Falls and navigate the entire system, facilitating trade and transportation.
+Canals and locks, such as the Welland Canal, enable ships to bypass the Niagara Falls and figure out the entire system, facilitating trade and transportation.

 Ecological Significance: Biodiversity and Environmental Challenges

 The Great Lakes basin is a region of immense ecological richness, supporting a wide variety of plant and animal life.
-However, this delicate ecosystem faces numerous environmental challenges.
+Even so, this delicate ecosystem faces numerous environmental challenges.

 -